Some Properties of Distal Actions on Locally Compact Groups: Abstract

 \section{Abstract}

-We show equivalence of distality and pointwise distality of certain actions.
+We consider the actions of (semi)groups on a locally compact group by automorphisms.
+We show the equivalence of distality and pointwise distality for the actions of a certain class of groups.
 We also show that a compactly generated locally compact group of polynomial growth has a compact normal subgroup $K$ such that $G/K$ is distal and the conjugacy action of $G$ on $K$ is ergodic; moreover, if $G$ itself is (pointwise) distal then $G$ is Lie projective.
-We prove a decomposition theorem for contraction groups of an automorphism under a certain condition.
+We prove a decomposition theorem for contraction groups of an automorphism under certain conditions.
 We give a necessary and sufficient condition for distality of an automorphism in terms of its contraction group.
 We compare classes of (pointwise) distal groups and groups whose closed subgroups are unimodular.
-In particular, we study relation between distality, unimodularity and contraction subgroups.
+In particular, we study relations between distality, unimodularity and contraction subgroups.

 {\bf Mathematics Subject Classification:} Primary: 37B05, 22D05\\ Secondary: 22E15, 22D45

 {\bf Keywords:} distal and ergodic actions, contraction groups, unimodular groups, groups of polynomial growth, generalized $\ol{FC}$-group.